AdriaGual/epic7Bot/README.md

 ### Language

-The bot only works in spanish, if you want to run in another language, you can override the pictures on the ´images´ folder with the corresponding ones.
+The bot only works in spanish, if you want to run it in another language, you can override the pictures on the ´images´ folder with the corresponding ones.